prose-im/prose-app-web/README.md

 ##### ⚙️ Client core

-If it is desired to build against a local [prose-core-client](https://github.com/prose-im/prose-core-client) containing a built `prose-sdk-js` package, you may pass a `PROSE_CORE_CLIENT_PATH` environment variable with the relative path to the core client library:
+If it is desired to build against a local `prose-core-client` ([repository](https://github.com/prose-im/prose-core-client)) containing a built `prose-sdk-js` package, you may pass a `PROSE_CORE_CLIENT_PATH` environment variable with the relative path to the core client library:

 ```
 PROSE_CORE_CLIENT_PATH="../prose-core-client" npm run dev